MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_uncorrectable_error_severity.md

 A single bit that indicates that a reported surprise down error is a fatal error.

+#### - Reserved2

+Reserved.

+#### - PoisonedTLP

+A single bit that indicates that a reported poisoned transaction layer packet (TLP) is a fatal error.

-#### - Undefined
+#### - FlowControlProtocolError

-A single bit that contains an undefined value.
-In versions of the <i>PCIe Specification</i> prior to version 1.1, this bit indicates that a reported link training error is a fatal error.
+A single bit that indicates that a reported flow control protocol error is a fatal error.

+#### - CompletionTimeout

+A single bit that indicates that a reported completion timeout is a fatal error.

+#### - CompleterAbort

+A single bit that indicates that a reported completer abort is a fatal error.

 #### - UnexpectedCompletion